facebook/react-native-website/docs/textinput.md

 ### Text selection in `position: absolute` views

 On Android, pressing within the TextInput to move the cursor and long-pressing to select/paste are handled by native (Java/Kotlin) components rather than React components.
-Due to a limitation of how native components capture touches, only touches that are within all parents' bounds will apply.
+Due to a limitation of how native components capture touches ([details](https://github.com/facebook/react-native/issues/37181)), only touches that are within the bounds of every parent will apply.

 Notably, this means that a child view that uses `position: 'absolute'` that's positioned outside of a parent, then you won't be able to press to move the cursor or long-press to select/paste.